YuZh98/YuZh98.github.io/content/biography/index.md

 I am currently a Ph.D. student in Statistics at University of Florida (UF), advised by Dr. [Leo L. Duan](https://leoduan.github.io/).

 My research interests mainly lie in Bayesian statistics and MCMC.
 More specifically, I focus on sparse modeling and high-dimensional clustering.
-My recent research focuses on (i) posterior consistency of clustering under the forest model and (ii) a problem of combinatorics and graph theory (spanning trees).
+My recent research focuses on (i) posterior consistency of clustering under the Bayesian spanning forest model and (ii) a problem of combinatorics and graph theory (spanning trees).

 ### Research Interests